 Credit reports that have the wrong information, that say the person is dead, that were pulled without permission, etc.

 Who Can I Sue?

 Credit reporting agencies like Experian, Equifax and Transunion; banks and debt collectors

 You may be able to receive money for any harm you suffered as a result of the error, plus up to $1,000 per violation and attorneys' fees and costs.
 You may also be eligible for what's known as punitive damages, which are an additional amount of money awarded to the person filing the lawsuit and intended to serve as a punishment for the defendant.

 If you had a problem with your credit report, attorneys working with ClassAction.org may be able to help.

 They’re offering to review people’s credit reports, free of charge, to help determine whether the company that ran or ordered the report broke the law.
-In these cases, the individual may be owed up to $1,000 for the violations.
+In these cases, the individual may be owed up money for the violations.